cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 </details>

 ### The Results
-Running this spec in toolkit v4, this would resulted in for each browser:
+These are the results for running this spec in toolkit v4
 - 14 viewport resizes
 - 14 test assertions
 - 11 screenshots (2 with the incorrect huge viewport size for each browser)